abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 ### Google Cloud Platform

-I could use a Virtual Private Server for my development environment, but doing so involved a fixed price for a fixed amount of disk, RAM, CPU, and network traffic.
+I could use a virtual private server for my development environment, but they tend to be priced for a fixed amount of disk, RAM, CPU, and network traffic.
 On the other hand, a cloud provider would make some very cool things possible.

 First off, I could install my tools on a Linux disk image and pay for the *compute nodes* (to use Google Cloud Platform terminology) that run my tools separately from the disk.
 For a couple of days I might run with one CPU and 4 GB of RAM, and then if I needed to temporarily, I could scale the compute node up -- perhaps to run a graphical desktop and work on an Android app.
 Meanwhile, my network traffic would always be low compared to something like a busy website, so no need to pay for traffic I won't use!